bobaplz/RetentionCurveProject/README.md

 Customer Life Time Value (LTV) is measured for each cohort, which consists of all members starting in a given calendar month.
 There are several metrics that impact LTV:

--	Monthly Retention Rates across the cohort lifetime (MRR) o	Defined as: Retained members at month t/Retained members at month t-1 o	This metric changes across the months in the cohort lifetime
+-	Monthly Retention Rates across the cohort lifetime (MRR) ** Defined as: Retained members at month t/Retained members at month t-1 ** This metric changes across the months in the cohort lifetime
--	Commission Per Member Per Month (CMPM) o	This metric changes across the months in the cohort lifetime
+-	Commission Per Member Per Month (CMPM)
+** This metric changes across the months in the cohort lifetime
 -	Interest Rate (IR)
 -	Member count for the cohort